Club Welfare Officers

 This type of behaviour will only mean we lose young match officials and will result in disciplinary charges against those involved.
 They make mistakes but we want referees to learn and develop and enjoy their role so please remind your coaches that if they wish to comment on the performance of a match official, they must do it through the proper channels.

 Cumberland FA are currently recruiting for a new Referee Development Officer.
-In the meantime Fred Conway (CFA Chairman) or Gill Shields (Designated Safeguarding Officer) are leading on the support for young officials.
+In the meantime Fred Conway (CFA Chairman) or James Reid (Designated Deputy Safeguarding Officer) are leading on the support for young officials.

 Please refer to the Respect Code of Conducts